top of page

 Path bound, limited features

-I lacked understanding in future user pains, needs and expectations
+I lacked understanding in future user pains and needs and I wanted to know:

 What is the experience of women when walking alone after dark?
 Does it differ by country?